-- The injector hardness is not suitable and small, causing the injector to close slowly and not decisively, leading to dropped injection, spraying on the expansion path, and the average size of fuel particles at the end of the injection process is large.
-According to the simulation results in section 3.5, it is necessary to increase the injector hardness ($K_1=275000$ N/m and $K_2=375000$ N/m).
+- The injector hardness is not suitable and small, causing the injector to close slowly and not decisively, leading to dropped injection, spraying on the expansion path, and the average size of fuel particles at the end of the injection process is significant.
+According to the simulation results in Section 3.5, it is necessary to increase the injector hardness ($k_1 = 275000$ N/m and $k_2 = 375000$ N/m).

-In addition, other structural parameters of the fuel system such as: pump spring stiffness, high pressure pipe length, viscosity of fuel used, ... and the influence of operating parameters such as: speed The degree of the high-pressure pump camshaft, the useful stroke of the high-pressure pump (h_i), and the compressed air pressure in the combustion chamber at the time of fuel injection also need to be thoroughly studied as a whole.
+In addition, other structural parameters of the fuel system, such as pump spring stiffness, high-pressure pipe length, the viscosity of fuel used, etc., and the influence of operating parameters such as speed, the degree of the high-pressure pump camshaft, the proper stroke of the high-pressure pump (h_i), and the compressed air pressure in the combustion chamber at the time of fuel injection also need to be thoroughly studied as a whole.
 From there, we propose solutions to improve this engine fuel system to become more complete and more suitable for operating conditions in our country.